jokka85/jfwFramework/README.md

 ### Installing

-Currently, the only way to download all of the files is to either create a clone of the git repository or download the files directly from bitbucket.
+Currently, the only way to obtain all of the files is to either create a clone of the git repository or download the files directly.

 ## Authors

-* **Joshua Weeks** - *Initial work* - [jFW](https://bitbucket.org/jokka85)
+* **Joshua Weeks** - *Initial work* - [jFW](https://github.org/jokka85)

 ## License